ljishen/qemu-arm/qemu-cortex-a15/README.md

   exit
   ```

-  6. Now you are good to boot your own system using the same boot command as in the `Usage` section.
+  6. Now you are good to boot your own system using the same boot command in the `Usage` section.